flipt-io/flipt-client-sdks/flipt-client-node/README.md

 npm install @flipt-io/flipt-client
 ```

-> [!IMPORTANT]
-> The latest version of the Flipt Node.js SDK does not currently work with Next.js App Router because Next.js App Router does not support WASM dependencies.
-See [this issue](https://github.com/vercel/next.js/issues/55537) for more information.
-Use version `0.9.0` of the SDK until this is resolved.

 ## Usage

 In your Node.js code you can import this client and use it as so: